qiuyang50/qiuyang50.github.io/_pages/about.md

 Hi, my name is Qiu Yang.
 I am an Earth scientist at PNNL since September 2020.
 Before that, I was a postdoctoral fellow working with Prof. Andrew Majda at New York University on *scale interactions of organized tropical convection*.
 In 2017 spring, I obtained my Ph.D. degree of Atmospheric and Oceanic Sciences from [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/), Courant Institute of Mathematical Sciences, New York University.

 My current research focuses on two topics, including
-* Developing theoretical models for mesoscale convective systems,
+* Developing theoretical models for underestanding fundamental mechanisms of mesoscale convective systems,
 * Studying convective momentum transport for improving the E3SM-MMF.

 Recent News